 Lighting

+Lighting and learning go hand-in-hand.
 According to a Visual Edge Slant Board article, “the best lighting type for maximum productivity and learning is as natural and soft as possible, while still being bright enough to see clearly.

 Lighting that is too dim can cause difficulties in learning, like affecting brain focus and visual clarity when reading.
-It also can lower psychological well-being over time.
+It also lower psychological well-being over time.

-Adequate lighting ensures that trainees see and take notes clearly – fundamental aspects of any training.
+Adequate lighting ensures that trainees see and take notes clearly—fundamental aspects of any training.
 It also affects the mood and stress levels of the human mind.

 Good training hall design may include roof lighting, stage lighting, projector screen contrast, etc.